MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 - An organization in Azure DevOps.
 For more information, see [Create an organization](../../organizations/accounts/create-organization.md).
 - A text editor.
 For many of the tutorials, we use **Visual Studio Code**, which provides intellisense and debugging support.
 Go to [code.visualstudio.com](https://code.visualstudio.com/) to download the latest version.
 - The [latest version](https://nodejs.org/en/download/) of Node.js.
-  The production environment uses only [Node10](http://blog.majcica.com/2018/12/04/node10-provider-available-for-agent-v2-144-0/) or Node6 (by using the `"Node"` in the `"execution"` object instead of `Node10`).
+  The production environment uses [Node14](https://docs.microsoft.com/azure/devops/release-notes/2020/pipelines/sprint-177-update#node-14-in-the-azure-pipelines-agent), [Node10](http://blog.majcica.com/2018/12/04/node10-provider-available-for-agent-v2-144-0/), or Node6 (by using the `"Node"` in the `"execution"` object instead of `Node14` or `Node10`).
-- TypeScript Compiler 2.2.0 or greater.
+- TypeScript Compiler 2.2.0 or greater, although we recommend version 4.0.2 or newer for tasks that use Node14.
 Go to [npmjs.com](https://www.npmjs.com/package/typescript) to download the compiler.
     <a name="cli"></a>
 - [Cross-platform CLI for Azure DevOps (tfx-cli)] to package your extensions.
      You can install **tfx-cli** by using `npm`, a component of Node.js, by running `npm i -g tfx-cli`.